 The focus ring is mid-sized and positioned in front of the zoom ring (this is my strongly-preferred position).
 With a diameter increase occurring just behind it, the focus ring is easy to tactilely locate.

-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on the ring's rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on the ring's rotation speed.
 I frequently find the implementation of that feature to not be favorable and with the R-series cameras, a linear adjustment speed can be configured.
-While that setting is often my preference, this lens' variable focus adjustment feature is dialed in very well with the rate required for the faster speed is set high enough that I do not inadvertently reach it and the variable speed setting is what I have been using for this lens.
+While that setting is often my preference, this lens's variable focus adjustment feature is dialed in very well with the rate required for the faster speed is set high enough that I do not inadvertently reach it and the variable speed setting is what I have been using for this lens.